TrietTran1701/Cellphone-ecommerce-php/README.md

 #### Developing Process
 *Homepage:*

 I apply HTML5 & CSS3 to make the website have a good-looking and user-friendly appearance.
-For the responsive design, we use css grid and bootstrap 4.
+For the responsive design, I use css grid and bootstrap 4.
 In addition, by using Javascript, some effects of the website ( like scrolling or hovering ) can become smooth.

 *Search bar:*

-Applying ajax live-search technique, we can allow customers to input the name of a product into the search field.
-We query the database and display the product if it exists.
+Applying ajax live-search technique, I can allow customers to input the name of a product into the search field.
+I query the database and display the product if it exists.
 Clicking on the product’s name also takes users to its details page

 *Product details page:*